 Syntax Description vlan-id VLAN ID, integer in the range 1 to 4094.
 Hyphen must be entered to separate the starting and ending VLAN ID values that are used to define a range of VLAN IDs.
-(Optional) Comma must be entered to separate each VLAN ID range from the next range. any Matches any packet with one or more VLANs.
+(Optional) Comma must be entered to separate each VLAN ID range from the next range.
+Matches any packet with one or more VLANs. any Matches any packet with one of more vLANS.
 Command Default No matching criteria are e defined.
 Command Modes Service instance Command History Release Modification 15.1(2)SNG Support for this command was introduced on the Cisco ASR 901 router.
-Usage Guidelines osulation dot1ad causes the router to categorize the interface as an 802.1ad pecial processing for certain protocols and other features: • MSTP uses the IEE E 802.1ad MAC STP address instead of the STP MAC address. • Certain QoS functions may use the Drop Eligibility (DE) bit of the IEEE 802.1ad tag.
+Usage Guidelines - osulation dot1ad causes the router to categorize the interface as an 802.1ad pecial processing for certain protocols and other features: • MSTP uses the IEE EE 802.1ad MAC STP address instead of the STP MAC address.
+Certain QoS function ons may use the Drop Eligibility (DE) bit of the IEEE 802.1ad tag.
 The encapsulation dot interface) port.
 1ad command requires the interface to be of dot1ad nni (network-network Related Commands Command Description encapsulation dot1q Defines the matching criteria to map 802.1Q frames ingress on an interface to the appropriate service instance.